INK-USC/TriggerNER/README.md

 # TriggerNER
-Code for ACL 2020 paper [TriggerNER: Learning with Entity Triggers as Explanations for named Entity Recognition]().
+Code for ACL 2020 paper [TriggerNER: Learning with Entity Triggers as Explanations for Named Entity Recognition]().

 In this paper, we introduce **entity triggers**, an effective proxy of human explanaations for facilitating label-efficient learning of NER models.
 We crowd-sourced 14k entity triggers for two well-studied NER datasets.